Sibelius1865/react-editable-div/README.md

 - Fully customizable via props.
 - Supports placeholder text and default values.
 - Integration with custom parsers for text processing.
+- Retrieve content from multiple editable `div` elements at once.
 - Lightweight with minimal dependencies.